top of page

 • reviewing how the medication was previously used;

-If you’ve tried naltrexone before and are unsure what to do next, a conversation can help clarify your options.
+If you’ve tried naltrexone and been disappointed or are unsure what to do next, a conversation can help clarify your options.

-Start with a confidential discussion about your current situation and what your current goals are in relation to your drinking.
+Start with a confidential discussion about your situation and your goals.

 No obligation.
 No judgement.
 No cost.